nicklm-sys/nicklm-sys/README.md

  <!--About me-->
 ##  Hi there! 👋
 I'm a creative software engineer passionate about tackling complex challenges and crafting innovative solutions.
-With a strong background in developing and implementing successful front and back-end web applications, I thrive on turning ideas into impactful products.
+I thrive on turning ideas into impactful products.
 I'm eager to leverage my skills in a dynamic tech company with a global presence, where I can contribute to meaningful projects and continue to grow as a software engineer

 <!-- Tech Stack -->